TravorLZH/travorlzh.github.io/_posts/2020-12-23-fourier-transform.md

 > As (11) suggests, Airy's equation is a second order ODE, meaning there exists another branch of solutions that are linearly independent to $Y_0\operatorname{Ai}(x)$.
 Consequently, Fourier transform only gives the square-integrable branch of the general solution.

-# Discretizing Fourier Transform
+## Discrete Fourier Transform

 Although integrals look beautiful, it is not easy for computers to evaluate integrals, especially when it is integrating over the entire real line.
 As a result, we may consider discretizing the problem for computer use.

-# Sampling the Time Domain - Discrete-time Fourier Transform
+### Sampling the Time Domain - Discrete-time Fourier Transform

 In reality, we do not capture signals as a continuous flow but instead a discrete sequence, so discretizing the time domain will help us apply Fourier transform to discrete signals.
 Particularly, if we were to discretize the time-domain with sampling period $1/T$, we get